monkbroc/particlerb/API_notes.md

 When flashing a binary, the response is 200 OK with `{"id": "__PARTICLE_DEVICE_ID__", "status:: "Update started"}` but missing "ok": true.
 Also other endpoints don't return the id like this.

-Compile with platform_id = 1 fails with 406 Not Acceptable and "Something went wrong getting that workspace"